criticalmanufacturing/cli/src/scaffolding/single.md

 This will also create a root package, which may or may not be shipped to the customer.
 Unlike with `solgen`, this root package has no dependencies, initially.
 Each time a layer package is created, it will be registered in the higher level package found.
 For a traditional repository, this will be the root package.

-If you are using version cmf-cli version 1 or 2, follow the instructions defined in the [Post-scaffolding package tailoring](./post-scaffolding-package-tailoring.md).
+If you are using version cmf-cli version 2x, follow the instructions defined in the [Post-scaffolding package tailoring](./post-scaffolding-package-tailoring.md).
 You will not be able to generate the layer packages before doing this.
 In version 3, this is already done by the CLI.

 ## Layer packages